Rub3cK0r3/xshll/README.md

 ## What is it?

 xshll is a barebones command line shell implemented in C.
-It supports basic command execution with arguments, piping, and simple redirection.
+It supports basic command execution with arguments and piping.

-Designed to get your hands dirty with process creation, signals, and I/O handling in Unix.
+Designed to get your hands dirty with process creation and signals in Unix.

 ---